riiiitiiikaa/Mecha-Comet-Dialer-/README.md

 # Mecha-Comet-Dialer-
-A Dialer application designed specifically for a 4-inch display screen on a handheld device, called Mecha Comet.
-Curated for bottom navigation based interaction, this is a phase 1 functional app.
+Applications designed specifically for a 4-inch display screen on a handheld device, called Mecha Comet.
+Curated for bottom navigation based interaction.
+These are funtion specific prototypes made using Figma and Claude MCP to test run on device and understand interaction and detailed UX.